Posts

 Image

 I barely attended university.
+Because truth is not something given to us by someone else, but something that wells up from within ourselves.
 At 18, I touched a computer seriously for the first time, and for the next two years, I was consumed by personal projects.
 Looking back now, I realize what drove me was fear.
 I was fiercely competitive, vain, and constantly aggressive.
 I obsessed over scores—and, for better or worse, I had the ability to achieve them.
 I fixated on technology and capitalism as a way to justify my aggression.
 At 18, the crypto media outlet I founded took off, earning me more money than I could have imagined at my age.
 At 19, I joined a startup as a founding member, and within a year it was acquired by a publicly listed company.
 Yet, despite the praise from others, I couldn’t praise myself.
 Every time an investor told me they wanted to invest, a hollow pit opened in my stomach.
-All I could do was raise my “score” in the form of money, and that realization felt suffocating.
-I was vaguely afraid of people.
-Believing ...
+All I could do was raise my “score” ...